-- extend authorization of the earlier Educational Television Facilities Act,
+- extending authorization of the earlier Educational Television Facilities Act,

-- forbid educational broadcasting stations to editorialize or support or oppose political candidates,
+- forbidding educational broadcasting stations to editorialize or support or oppose political candidates,

-- establish the Corporation for Public Broadcasting and defines its board,
+- establishing the Corporation for Public Broadcasting and defining its board and purposes

-- authorize a federal study of instructional television and radio.
+- authorizing a federal study of instructional television and radio.

 Public Law 90-129, 90th Congress, November 7, 1967 (as amended to April 26, 1968)